What is Human Trafficking?

 Human Trafficking = Act + Means + Purpose

-All 3 components must be present in an adult trafficking case.
-However, in a child trafficking case the ‘means’ component is not required as they are not able to give informed consent
+All 3 components must be present for an adult to be considered trafficked.
+However, as regards children, the ‘means’ component is not required as they are not able to give consent

 What is Modern Slavery?